About Episode Ratings

 General definitions

-My Star Trek episode ratings are not comparable to other people's "five stars", "ten points", "A to F" or other common scales.
-One decisive difference is that many other reviewers, especially those working for print magazines or for sci-fi, movie or TV websites, don't focus on Star Trek like I do.
+My Star Trek episode and movie ratings are not comparable to other people's "ten points", "five stars", "A to F" or other common scales.
+One decisive difference is that many reviewers, especially those working for commercial magazines or for sci-fi, movie or TV websites, don't focus on Star Trek like I do.
 I provide inside views from a fan's perspective.
-Other reviewers may be much more knowledgeable about cinematography or acting and they base their reviews on these criteria.
-Still others may be compliant because they must not disgruntle CBS, Paramount, their readers or their advertisers with negative reviews.
+Other reviewers may be more knowledgeable about cinematography or acting and they base their reviews on these criteria.
+Still others may be simply compliant because they must not disgruntle the studio, their employers, their advertisers or their readers with negative reviews.

-Other reviewers may use the same scale for Star Trek, for other science fiction and for completely different genres.
+Reviewers usually apply the same scale to Star Trek, to other science fiction and to completely different genres.
 This is not the case with my grades that are relative to the rest of Star Trek and nothing else.
 I wouldn't want to compare apples with oranges and, moreover, I just don't care so much for other TV shows and movies that I would bother to review them or to compare them to Star Trek.
 While I watch TV and movies besides Star Trek, I think I don't allow myself to be influenced very much by it.

 I go as low as one or zero points, because a rating system makes no sense if there is an accumulation in the upper half and the lowest ratings remain unused.
 I chose to include the zero so I can easily relate the figures to percentages, and because the average would be exactly at 5 points, and not between 5 and 6.
 If I calculate the average score of all Trek episodes from all five series so far, it is slightly above 5.
 And while I concede it is not a natural law that the ratings have to be Gauss-distributed, the fact that they are in my assessment corroborates the notion that I can't be so wrong about everything.